ClipMe vs Klap: the Kick streamer's alternative to podcast repurposing

 The verdict

 If your source is a recorded podcast or talking-head upload, Klap is excellent — especially for multi-language reach.
-If you stream live on Kick or Twitch and want the moments your chat reacted to, clipped and posted while you're still live, that's what ClipMe is built for.
+If you stream on Kick it isn't in the running by its own source lists, and even Twitch VODs hit its length caps fast.
+For moments your chat reacted to, clipped while you're still live, that's what ClipMe is built for.

 FAQ